EKCO

-EKCO (from Eric Kirkham Cole Limited) was a British electronics company producing radio and television sets from 1924 until 1960.
-Expanding into plastic production for its own use, Ekco Plastics produced both radio cases and later domestic plastic products; the plastics company became Lin Pac Mouldings Ltd.
+EKCO (abbreviated from Eric Kirkham Cole Limited) was a British electronics company founded by Eric Kirkham Cole CBE in Southend-on-Sea during 1924.
+The company started out by making radio sets, before progressing onto television sets and lighting.
+The company's knowledge of radio saw it expand into developing radar before and during World War II.
+The company expanded into making its own plastic bodies for radio sets, with EKCO Plastics later becoming a manufacturer of domestic wares.
+The company merged in 1960 with Pye to become British Electronic Industries Ltd, which was purchased by Dutch firm Philips in 1967, with the EKCO brand disappearing from brown goods during the 1970s.

 Early history

-The company's founder Eric Kirkham Cole was born on 4 July 1901 at Prittlewell, Southend-on-Sea, Essex, and was educated at Southend Day Technical School, followed by a three-year apprenticeship.
-Cole and his future wife Muriel Bradshaw started out making radio sets in 1924.
+The company's founder Eric Kirkham Cole was born in July 1901 at Prittlewell, Southend-on-Sea, Essex, and was educated at Southend Day Technical School, followed by a three-year apprenticeship.
+He joined his father's business in fitting electrics to houses.
+Cole and his future wife Muriel Bradshaw started out making radio sets in 1922 in a rented room in Westcliff-on-Sea, at a rate of about six a week, which were all battery powered as per the norm at the time.

 William Streatfield Verrells, a schoolmaster and freelance journalist from Southend-on-Sea, wrote an article in a local newspaper asking if it was possible to power a radio set from the mains electricity supply rather than batteries.
-Cole saw a possible business opportunity and set about building his battery eliminator, which he later demonstrated to Verrells.
-Suitably impressed, Verrells joined Cole in a business venture, with Cole manufacturing the battery eliminators, and Verrells marketing them.
-In 1926 a private company E.K.
-Cole Ltd was formed with Verrells as chairman and Cole as vice-chairman.
-With the extra funding that was raised, the company set up a new factory at Leigh-on-Sea in 1927.
-After further expansion E.K.
-Cole Ltd became a public limited company in 1930, and moved to a spacious new factory at Southend-on-Sea.
-The company also began to concentrate on the manufacture of mains powered radios rather than battery eliminators which were becoming obsolete.
+Cole saw a possible business opportunity and set about building his battery eliminator, the H.T.
+Eliminator, which he later demonstrated to Verrells.
+Suitably impressed, Verrells joined Cole in a business venture, with Cole manufacturing the battery eliminators, and Verrells marketing them with both Cole, Verrells and Bradshaw selling sets by knocking on doors in the town that had a radio aerial outside their property.
+Cole married Muriel in 1925 and they would go onto have two boys.

+In 1926 a private company E. K. Cole Ltd was formed with Verrells as chairman and Cole as vice-chairman, and were joined on the board by local businessmen Mr Maxwell, the owner of Peter Pans Playground, builder Mr Manners and milkman Mr Pring.
+With the extra funding that was raised, the company set up a new factory behind 803-805 London Road, Leigh-on-Sea in 1927, employing around 50 people.
+After further expansion, E. K. Cole Ltd became a public limited company in 1930, and moved to a spacious new factory called the Ekco Works at Priory Crescent, Southend-on-Sea, the first large factory in Britain intended specifically for manufacturing radio receivers.
+The company also began to concentrate on the manufacture of mains powered radios rather than battery eliminators which were becoming obsolete, bringing in John Wyborn from Marconiphone as their chief engineer and Michael Lipman as production engineer.
+The company was also revolutionary in using Bakelite for its radio cases instead of wood, which was the norm.